 Agentic AI: The Shift from Answering to Accomplishing

 For the past few years, we've gotten used to AI that can answer questions.
 We chat with it, ask it for information, and it gives us a response.
-This is incredibly powerful, but it's fundamentally reactive.
+That is useful, but it is still mostly reactive.

 Agentic AI represents the next leap: building systems that can accomplish goals.